 Explore Ode on a Grecian Urn

 ‘Ode on a Grecian Urn’ by John Keats centers on a Grecian urn (a type of ancient pottery) and the engravings beautifully depicted on it.

-This allows the poet (or at least, the speaker in the poem) to mull over the strange idea of the human figures carved into the urn.
-They’re paradoxical figures, free from the constraints and influences of time but at the same time, imprisoned in an exact moment.
-For all that they don’t have to worry about growing old or dying, they cannot experience life as it is for rest of humanity.
+In this poem, Keats (or at least, the speaker in the poem) mulls over the strange idea of the human figures carved into the urn.
+They are paradoxical figures, free from the constraints and influences of time but at the same time, imprisoned in an exact moment.
+For all that they don’t have to worry about growing old or dying, they cannot experience life as it is for the rest of humanity.

 The rhyme scheme is split into two parts, with the final three lines of each stanza varying slightly.
 For the first seven lines, a rhyme scheme of ABABCDE is used, though the instance of the CDE part is not always as strict.
 In verse one, the final three lines are DCE; in the second verse, they’re CED; stanzas three and four both use CDE, while the fifth and final stanza uses DCE.
 This gives the piece a ponderous feel, adding a sense of deliberation to the final lines of each verse while still adhering to the form.

 Just like in his other odes, the splitting of the verses into rhymes of four lines and six lines creates a distinct sense of there being two parts to each verse.
 As it is, this typically means that the first four lines (ABAB) are used to set out the verse’s subject, while the final six lines mull over what it means.

 The major literary devices that are used in Keats’ ode are mentioned below.
 This list is not exhaustive but it encompasses the important ones.